 7. Nonemployees found to have committed an act of illegal discrimination against an employee will be dealt with appropriately as allowed by law.

-8. When reviewing complaints alleging a violation of the ADA, the Employer, City Manager, City Law Director, or other designated investigator will determine whether the complainant is a “qualified person with a disability,” whether the Employer may have discriminated against the complainant, and, if so, whether the Employer can “reasonably accommodate” the complainant or otherwise resolve his/her complaint.
+8. When reviewing complaints alleging a violation of the ADA, the Health Commissioner, Board President, City Director of Law, or other designated investigator will determine whether the complainant is a “qualified person with a disability,” whether the Employer may have discriminated against the complainant, and, if so, whether the Employer can “reasonably accommodate” the complainant or otherwise resolve his/her complaint.

-REQUIREMENTS FOR EMPLOYMENT / RESIDENCY SECTION 3.01
+REQUIREMENTS FOR EMPLOYMENT SECTION 3.01

-REQUIREMENT

 A. POLICY

 1. The Employer appoints, employs, fixes compensation for, disciplines and establishes policies and procedures and other conditions of employment for its employees.
 Employment with the Employer is employment in a public agency, subject to federal, state and local laws and the requirement that employees recognize and agree to abide by all applicable laws and all applicable policies and procedures as a condition of employment.